nickazg/TheConstruct/README.md

     >
 </p>

 Once an idea is proposed, an open-ended **14 day fund** will begin.
-The minimum requirement for a proposal is an idea, and the first Proof-of-Work milestone.
+The minimum requirement for a proposal is a rough whitepaper, and the first Proof-of-Work milestone requirements.

 Once the fund has completed, anyone can submit a Proof-of-Work of the milestone (incl a short "pick me!" message).
-After 7 days submissions will close, and all the fund contributors can vote for the preferred Proof-of-Work submission.
+After **7 days** submissions will close, and all the fund contributors can vote for the preferred Proof-of-Work submission.
 The Project and fund will then transfered to winning (51%) submission creator.

 **If there are no submissions, the proposal will fail and all funds will be returned*